Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Experiments

 \subsubsection{Quantitative Comparison}

 We present quantitative comparisons of image restoration in Tab. \ref{tb:quantitative_img}.
 Our method achieves the highest scores across all metrics, outperforming existing image restoration networks.
-Benefiting from physics-guided aberration modelling, our approach demonstrates superior pixel-wise accuracy (PSNR) and perceptual quality (SSIM, LPIPS), surpassing the second-best method KBNet$_L$ by 7.62\%, 6.27\%, and 9.94\% respectively, while requiring 34.6\% fewer FLOPs due to our use of a smaller backbone.
+Benefiting from physics-guided aberration modelling, our approach demonstrates superior pixel-wise accuracy (PSNR) and perceptual quality (SSIM, LPIPS), surpassing the second-best method KBNet$_L$ by 7.62\%, 6.27\%, and 9.94\% respectively, while requiring 34.6\% fewer FLOPs and achieving 3.5$\times$ faster inference due to our use of a smaller backbone.

 For Zernike coefficient prediction (Table \ref{tb:quantitative_zernike}), \ac{zrnet} reduces the initial aberration from an average \ac{rmswfe} of 2.8867 rad to 0.4374 rad, achieving diffraction-limited performance and outperforming other baselines.
 The joint training with image restoration substantially improves aberration characterisation, reducing the error by 18\% compared to the ablated variant (\ac{zrnet} w/o image restoration), highlighting the critical contribution of the image restoration branch for precise Zernike coefficient predictions.
 Even without image restoration, \ac{zrnet} outperforms Swin transformer, demonstrating the effectiveness of our \ac{gnn} architecture.